Research Portal Denmark

 Danish affiliations and groupings

-All Danish affiliation names are mapped to one standardised name and fall under a specific grouping.
+All Danish affiliation names are standardised so that different name variants of the same institution are mapped to a single unified name and placed within a specific grouping.
 For example, both ‘University of Copenhagen’ and ‘Copenhagen University’ are mapped to the standardised affiliation name ‘KU University of Copenhagen’ and categorised under the grouping ‘Universities’ (find these in the Danish Affiliations filter).

 Collaborating countries/regions